-Ownership through LLC does not eliminate income tax.
-However, the depreciation and operating expenses of your investment or pied-à-terre will often result in a tax shield for many years.
+Ownership through an LLC does not eliminate income tax.
+However, the depreciation and operating expenses of your investment will often result in a tax shield for many years.

-When a foreigner sells property in the U.S., he/she must pay capital gains taxes (FIRTPA withholding tax).
-The IRS will withhold 10% of the gross purchase price of the property.
+When a foreigner sells property in the U.S., he/she must pay capital gains taxes and possibly FIRTPA withholding tax.
+The IRS will withhold 15% of the gross purchase price of the property.
 When a US Tax Return is submitted reporting the capital gains tax, if there is any refund due, the money will be refunded to seller.
-Capital gains tax for US residents and companies is 15-20%, whereas the capital gains tax for direct foreigner ownership is 30%.
+Federal capital gains tax for US residents and companies is 15% - 20%.

-Ownership through LLC eliminates the 10% withholding procedure (FIRPTA) and reduces the capital gains tax.
+Ownership through LLC eliminates the 15% withholding procedure (FIPRTA) and reduces the capital gains tax.

-In the case of death of the owner, an inheritance tax needs to be paid on the owned property.
-Any tangible or personal property located in the U.S. and valued over $60,000 requires the filing of a New York Estate Tax Return when the foreign owner dies.
+In the case of death of the owner, an inheritance tax is applied on the property.
+Any tangible or personal property held by a foreigner and located in the U.S. and valued over $60,000 requires the filing of a New York Estate Tax Return when the foreign owner dies.
 Currently, New York Estate Tax has a rate of 16%.

-American legal entities owned by foreign nationals are not considered foreign for U.S. tax purposes.
-As a result, it is beneficial for foreign buyers to set up a U.S. based LLC to purchase the property.
-Not only does this have tax benefits, but corporate ownership also shields the buyer from any personal lawsuits in the U.S. In this case, the investor’s foreign assets are never at risk.
+American legal entities with U.S. source income owned by foreign nationals are not considered foreign for U.S. tax purposes.
+It is often beneficial for foreign buyers to set up a U.S. based LLC to purchase the property.
+Not only does this have tax benefits, but corporate ownership also shields the buyer from personal lawsuits in the U.S. In this case, the investor’s foreign assets are not at risk.
 Furthermore the LLC provides the foreign buyer with additional privacy as he does not have to publicly register his ownership of the LLC.